shiehn/signals-and-sorcery-server/README.md

+# DAWNet

+`DAWNet` is a DAW (digit audio workstation) plugin that connects to a remote Google Colab or Script.
+A user can send audio files from the plugin for remote processing.
+Hence, perform computationally expensive tasks such as text-2-audio or stem separation without leaving the DAW.

+For more information visit: [https://dawnet.tools/](https://dawnet.tools/)

 # DAWNet infrastructure (DockerCompose)

 This is a monorepo containing all the services needed to support the DAWNet plugin and client.
 The repo contains the following services: